 |1/3 fl oz||Chilled water (omit if using wet ice)|

 Absinthe and gin delicately lead this subtle cherry-flavoured cocktail.
-Campari adds more colour than flavour while pink grapefruit freshens.
+Bitter liqueur adds more colour than flavour, while pink grapefruit freshens.

-Adaptation of a recipe by Scott Diaz, Seattle, WA, USA.
+Adapted from a recipe created by Scott Diaz in Seattle, Washington State, USA.

-The phrase "absinthe makes the tart grow fonder" has been much used since absinthe's heyday in the late 1800s.
-It is first attributed to English poet Ernest Dowson (1867-1900) when he wrote "I understand that absinthe makes the tart grow fonder" in a February 1899 letter to Arthur Moore.
-However, it was another poet, Thomas Haynes Bayly who popularised the phrase in his poem Isle of Beauty published in his two-volume 1844 Songs, Ballads, and Other Poems:
+The phrase "absence makes the heart grow fonder" is first attributed to English poet Ernest Dowson (1867-1900) as part of a February 1899 letter to Arthur Moore.
+However, it was another poet, Thomas Haynes Bayly, who popularised the phrase in his poem Isle of Beauty published in his two-volume 1844 Songs, Ballads, and Other Poems.

 Where my old companions dwell?